IgorMuzyka/Pajamas/article.md

 Notice that we define our **Products**, **Dependencies** and **Targets** as a building blocks for our application.

-Products define results of your build while they must consist define targets from which to build them.
+Products define results of your build while they must define targets from which to build them.

 Target of the executable product must have a **main.swift** file to actually be compiled into executable.